Inflectra/rapise-documentation/docs/Guide/rest_definition_editor.md

 This section allows you to add, open, delete, and clone REST requests within the definition file.

+### Filter Field

+!!! note "Added in Rapise 9.1"

+When working with REST definition files containing many requests, use the filter field at the top of the Operation Explorer to quickly find specific requests.
+Simply type part of the request name and the list will filter to show only matching requests.
+Clear the filter to show all requests again.

+### Operations

 *   `Add request` - Adds a new REST operation to the current `.rest` definition file.

     ![Add Request](./img/rest_definition_editor_addrequest.png)